Ketteniss/CS50/README.md

    Then followed up with introducing SQLite to me, which I wasnt familiar with yet.

-   Unfortunatly I didnt finish the last 3 lectures since my summer break ended at this point
+   Unfortunatly I didnt finish the last 3 lectures since my summer break ended at this point.

    Overall very cool and interesting material!